ouspg/libfuzzerfication/README.md

 # libfuzzerfication

 <img src="https://raw.githubusercontent.com/ouspg/libfuzzerfication/master/pictures/fuzzing.png" width="500" height="284" alt="Fuzzing in action">
+LibFuzzerfication is a project thats purpose is to do fuzz-testing for applications and libraries.

 # About
 Purpose of fuzzing is to automatically generate lots of test input and to make code crash and increase code coverage. [libFuzzer](http://llvm.org/docs/LibFuzzer.html) is a library for in-process, coverage-guided evolutionary fuzzing of other libraries.
 It is similiar to [American Fuzzy Lop (AFL)](http://lcamtuf.coredump.cx/afl/) but performs fuzzing inside single process and is much faster.